 Honore de Balzac

 I am a certified clinical hypnotherapist, which means what I offer is different to hypnobirthing classes.
-I offer bespoke packages combining hypnotherapy and birthing techniques, all tailored to your needs and specific concerns.
-This is why I will refer to these sessions as “hypnobirthing” when we speak (as I acknowledge most people will recognise this term and feel comfortable with it) and “hypnotherapy for childbirth” on here - because what is offer in these sessions is personal to you and is geared towards specific hypnotherapy techniques which you will feel comfortable using yourself to help with the calm delivery of your baby.
+I offer bespoke packages combining hypnosis and hypnotherapy techniques, all tailored to your needs and specific concerns.
+What is offered in these sessions is personal to you and is geared towards specific hypnotherapy and birthing techniques which you will feel comfortable using yourself while gearing up to giving birth.

-My sessions are, at their core, hypnotherapy based.
-We work together through various techniques, depending on whichever you respond best to, to help the body and mind work together to prepare for the birth of your baby.
-Techniques include Neuro-Linguistic Programming, Emotional Freedom Technique and many more which I wont list here but which can be found in my bio on the homepage.
+We work together through various techniques to help the body and mind work together to prepare for the birth of your baby.
+Techniques include Neuro-Linguistic Programming, Emotional Freedom Technique and many more which I won’t list here but which can be found in my bio on the homepage.

 Please do remember that pain relief is always an option- there will never be any push towards a pain relief free birth during our sessions together.

 There is no right or wrong answer here.
 You can start hypnotherapy sessions whenever you like, however usually I see clients from around their 20 week scan so that they can have plenty of time to prepare and get into a routine of practicing at home.